TheFive/osmbc/README.md

 The rules does support the developer to come quicker to the point.
 Sometimes you are using other ways in OSMBC to come to your result and the way coming to a result is important for bug fixing.

-# Acknowledgment

-Thanks to [JetBrains](https://www.jetbrains.com) by supporting the development with an (free) License for OpenSource Development.

-(Actual not granted :-( )